Danyili-Hong/portfolio/README.md

 ### - Evaluating the Synergistic Effects of Energy Drinks on Nervous System Activity Using Regression Analysis in Lumbricus terrestris
 [Publication](https://ikprress.org/index.php/JOBARI/article/view/4586)

-In this research project, I examined the effects of energy drinks on the nervous system by analyzing action potentials in Lumbricus terrestris, an organism chosen for its similarities to the human nervous system.
+In this research project, I examined the effects of energy drinks on the nervous system by analyzing action potentials in **Lumbricus terrestris**, an organism chosen for its similarities to the human nervous system.
 Using regression analysis, I assessed the reproducibility, sensitivity, and synergistic effects of various energy drink combinations.
 The study demonstrated a moderately linear relationship between injection volumes and action potential parameters, with the combined mixtures of energy drinks showing a greater impact than individual drinks.
 My findings highlighted the negative effects of certain combinations on nervous system activity, particularly the mixture of 5 Hour Energy with Red Bull, while other combinations, like Monster Juice with Red Bull, showed more positive synergistic effects.
 This project enhanced my understanding of regression analysis and its application to biological data, reinforcing my data analysis and problem-solving skills in a scientific context.